-Check the electrical connector for humidity and corrosion and to ensure it is firmly seated.
+- Check the electrical connector for humidity and corrosion and to ensure it is firmly seated.

-- " If humidity, corrosion, or damage is found: - Clean and dry the connector, or change it if necessary.
+- " If humidity, corrosion, or damage is found: - Clean and dry the connector, or change it if necessary. - Make sure that no radiator covers are installed.